Pret-a-LLOD/OTIC-api/README.md

 Currently, the **REST Api** has the following endpoints:

 1. `GET /translation/{source}-{pivot}-{target}/{entry}` , e.g. `/translation/en-es-fr/dog` Get an indirect translation from a given lexical entry by specifying the language codes of source, pivot and target languages,
 2. `GET /translation/{source}-{pivot}-{target}`, e.g. `/translation/en-es-fr` Get a full bilingual dictionary generated from the execution of the algorithm with a given source, pivot and target languages.
+This process can take several hours to finish.

 For more details, please check the Swagger documentation at the path `/swagger-ui.html.`